Vaccitech Reports Full-Year 2022 Financial Results and an Update on Corporate Developments

-/EIN News/ -- OXFORD, United Kingdom, March 24, 2023 (GLOBE NEWSWIRE) -- Vaccitech plc (NASDAQ: VACC) (the Company, we or us), a clinical-stage biopharmaceutical company engaged in the discovery and development of novel immunotherapeutics and vaccines for the treatment and prevention of infectious diseases, autoimmunity and cancer, today announced its financial results for year end 2022 and an overview of the Company’s progress.
+OXFORD, United Kingdom, March 24, 2023 (GLOBE NEWSWIRE) -- Vaccitech plc VACC (the Company, we or us), a clinical-stage biopharmaceutical company engaged in the discovery and development of novel immunotherapeutics and vaccines for the treatment and prevention of infectious diseases, autoimmunity and cancer, today announced its financial results for year end 2022 and an overview of the Company's progress.

 "2022 represented an extremely active year at Vaccitech in which the company continued to advance its exciting pipeline and strengthen the infrastructure necessary to support this and future growth.
 We announced the completion of enrollment of three clinical trials, and initiated dosing in three new trials.
 This, combined with the announcement of new, state-of-the-art laboratories and offices in the US and the UK, and a 121% increase in staff focused on R&D, clinical and manufacturing activities, highlights Vaccitech's progress towards our goal of becoming a global leader in immunotherapies that leverage T cell immune responses," said Bill Enright, Vaccitech's Chief Executive Officer.
 "2023 is shaping up to be an even more exciting year with Dr. Nadège Pelletier joining us as our new Chief Scientific Officer, key data readouts anticipated in the first and fourth quarters, and additional milestones to come beyond that.
 We continue to invest strategically in our programs to ensure that we are focused on reaching successful outcomes, both clinically and financially."